 During 1913, the NUWSS organised a suffrage pilgrimage lasting six weeks which ended with a huge rally in Hyde Park on 26 July, at which Alice carried the Street Women’s Suffrage banner, made by her sister, Esther.
 Letters about this and the banner are in the Women’s Library collection.

-At the end of the year, Alice was interviewed by Sir John Cockburn, Mrs Knowles, Mr Pearse and William Reeves, the Director of LSE, for the Shaw Scholarship.
-Charlotte Townsend Shaw, wife of George Bernard Shaw, established this scholarship of 100 guineas for two years to be awarded to women only.
+At the end of the year, Alice was interviewed by Sir John Cockburn, Mrs Knowles, Mr Pearse and William Pember Reeves, the Director of LSE, for the Shaw Scholarship.
+Charlotte Shaw, formerly Townsend, wife of George Bernard Shaw, established this scholarship of 100 guineas for two years to be awarded to women only.
 Under the supervision of Lilian Knowles, Alice studied the working life of women in the seventeenth century.

 Alice attended LSE at a time when many women were active in the field of economic history.
 Between 1895-1932, 22 per cent of LSE’s regular teaching staff were female (reference: Introduction by Amy Louise Erickson to Working Life of Women in the Seventeenth Century by Alice Clark (1992), p xii.).

 LSE Archives contain letters and reports about this award.